Simultaneous Cubic and Quadratic Diagonal Equations In 12 Prime Variables: Introduction

 \end{theorem}

 We use the Hardy-Littlewood circle method to prove these results.
 Section~\ref{sec:setup} performs the necessary setup for the application of the circle method: defining the relevant functions and the major arc/minor arc dissection.
-Section~\ref{sec:Fbound} proves a Weyl-type bound needed for the minor arcs by means of Vaughan's identity.
-Section~\ref{sec:minorArcs} uses the bound from section~\ref{sec:Fbound} and Wooley's work on the corresponding problem over the integers to obtain the necessary minor arc bounds.
+Section~\ref{sec:lemmas} consists of a number of preliminary lemmas, which are referenced throughout.
+Section~\ref{sec:minorArcs} proves a Hua-type bound necessary for the minor arcs.
+Section~\ref{sec:Fbound} proves a Weyl-type bound on the minor arcs by means of Vaughan's identity.
 Section~\ref{sec:majorArcs} is the circle method reduction to the singular series and singular integral.
-Section~\ref{sec:singularSeriesConvergence} shows the convergence of the singular series and Section~\ref{sec:singularSeriesPositivity} shows that it is eventually positive, contingent on the local solvability of the system (\ref{eq:system}).
+Section~\ref{sec:singularSeriesConvergence} shows the convergence of the singular series and Section~\ref{sec:singularSeriesPositivity} shows that it is eventually positive, contingent on the local solvability of the system (\ref{generalSystem}).
 Section~\ref{sec:localConditions} shows sufficient conditions for the solvability of the local system.
 This depends on a computer check of local solvability for a finite number of primes.
 Section~\ref{sec:computationalTechniques} discusses several techniques which can be employed to improve the efficiency of this computation.
-Section~\ref{sec:conclusion} finishes the proof of Theorem~\ref{mainThm}.
-Appendix~\ref{codeAppendix} contains the source code used to run the computations laid out in section~\ref{sec:computationalTechniques}.
+Section~\ref{sec:conclusion} finishes the proof of Theorems~\ref{mainThm} and~\ref{mainThmv2}.
+Appendix~\ref{codeAppendix} contains the source code used to run the computations laid out in Section~\ref{sec:computationalTechniques}.